Dimethyl sulfide: Chemical reactions

 As illustrated above by the formation of its adduct with borane, dimethyl sulfide is a Lewis base.
 It is classified as a soft ligand (see also ECW model).
 It forms complexes with many transition metals but such adducts are often labile.
 For example, it serves a displaceable ligand in chloro(dimethyl sulfide)gold(I).

 Dimethyl sulfide is used in the workup of the ozonolysis of alkenes.
 It reduces the intermediate trioxolane.
 The Swern oxidation produces dimethyl sulfide by reduction of dimethylsulfoxide.

 With chlorinating agents such as sulfuryl chloride, dimethyl sulfide converts to chloromethyl methyl sulfide:

 Like other methylthio compounds, DMS is deprotonated by butyl lithium:

 Safety

-Dimethyl sulfide is highly flammable and an eye and skin irritant.
-It is harmful if swallowed.
+Dimethyl sulfide is highly flammable; its flash point is -36 F or -49 C. Its self-ignition temperature is 205 C. It is an eye and skin irritant and is harmful if swallowed.
 It has an unpleasant odor at even extremely low concentrations.
-Its ignition temperature is 205 °C.